What does Portland Squared cost?

 3000 pixels on the longest side in Adobe SRGB color space.

 To be determined.
 To view their profile visit the judges page.

 What are the categories?

-• Real Portrait: A photograph of a person or persons in their environment.
+• Portrait: A photograph of a person or persons.
+This can be staged or environmental.

 • Documentary Photography: A Photograph that truthfully portrays people, places or things.
 See NPPA rules.